LabTrivedi/Pescoid-curvatures/README.md

-dt (float): time difference between frames (in hours) aspect_ratio (float): microns per pixel dw (int): number of rows when printing the kymograph
+dt (float): time difference between frames (in hours) aspect_ratio (float): microns per pixel dw (int): number of rows when printing the kymograph [only for code (3)] df (int): size of radius to take the average of fluorescence

 IMPORTANT!
 All 3 pipelines generate a csv file that contains the maximum length across all borders over all folders.
 This is done in order to avoid repeating computations in case you run the code more than once.
 However, if you add or substract folders, delete the max_length.csv, since the code needs to generate a new one.

+IMPORTANT!
+Perform first the code (1) and then (2) and (3).
+Code (1) generates a file that (3) uses to rearrange the fluorescence

+RECOMMENDATIONS: use the same value for dp and df (approximately a 10% of the average perimeter length)